Survive the Summer: Critical reception

 Survive The Summer received generally mixed reviews by the music critics, Neil Yeung of AllMusic said the EP "presents Azalea as a hardcore rapper with little desire to court the mainstream, which was once her bread and butter," continuing that, "her flow is effective and the production pops, but it's just not as enjoyable with the fun sucked out of it."
 The tracks "Tokyo Snow Trip" and "Kawasaki" were noted as the editor picks.
-Sheldon Pearce of Pitchfork described Survive the Summers influence of hip hop music, "she knows what a good rap song should sound like in the abstract, but she is incapable of making one".
+Sheldon Pearce of Pitchfork described Survive the Summers influence of hip-hop, "she knows what a good rap song should sound like in the abstract, but she is incapable of making one".
 Vulture praises the EP's concept as "an interesting choice aesthetically", though "S.T.S. aims for sparseness but sometimes comes out feeling palpably empty".
 Mike Nied from Idolator named the EP as one of the rapper's most consistent offerings, stating, "There is none of the shimmering pop aesthetic that helped her top the Billboard Hot 100 with 'Fancy' in 2014.
 However, she is just as alluring without the supersized hooks and singalong choruses that defined some of her biggest hits."
 Writing for Stereogum, Chris DeVille remarked, "The dark trap beats are sufficiently booming; Azalea's rhymes are confident and charismatic despite also ranging from uninspired," and declared that "it’s hard to imagine her returning to full bloom, but for better or worse Azalea seems poised to endure into autumn and beyond."
 In a review for Slant Magazine, Alexa Camp characterized Survive the Summer as "consistent to a fault, laser-focused both sonically and thematically, abandoning the groove centricity of singles like the slept-on banger 'Mo Bounce' and the recent 'Savior'", adding that "all six songs are uniformly dark, weird, and minimalist, with stark verses filled almost exclusively with assertions about Azalea's figurative and literal assets."
 Writing for HotNewHipHop, Mitch Findlay considered the track "OMG" a highlight which "finds Azalea at her most confident, spitting at a level that may garner secret appreciation not unlike a guilty pleasure."